CM 1.1 - Define and describe the concept of public health.

 CM 4.1 - Describe various methods of health education with their advantages and limitations.

-b) Describe the teaching aids that can be used during health education sessions.
+b) Describe the teaching aids that can be used during health education.

 CM 4.2 - Describe the methods of organizing health promotion and education and counselling activities at individual family and community settings.